 Landscaping costs are one of the biggest items people forget to budget for when building a home.
-We chatted with William from Pavewell Constructions to advise us on the top things to check for in your new home contract.
+We chatted with William and Jenny from Pavewell Constructions to advise us on the top things to check for in your new home contract.

 Landscaping costs you must check when building a home